 Carter’s phone smashed against the wall as look of sheer anger spread across his face.

 “Bastards!”
 The whole office stopped and stared.
-“We’ve just had a report of gunfire at Davison’s house.
+“We’ve had a report of gunfire at Davison’s house.
 It’s kicking off and we’re scratching our arses wondering what’s going to happen.
-Well, it’s happening now ladies and gentlemen.
+It’s happening now ladies and gentlemen.
 We’ve got to move.”

 Everyone gathered around Carter.